OEM reported catastrophic failure in their equipment

 Fortunately for the client, they used to rigorously test all additives in their R&D programme.
 Old lab books were recovered from archive and they could show that all development samples had had a TAN on the additive of below 1 mgKOH/g.
 The treat rate of this additive was below 1%.

 This information gave them leverage against the additive supplier that something had changed.
-The additive supplier admitted that they had changed their process and conceded that they should have informed the customer.
+The additive supplier admitted that they had changed their process and conceded that they should have informed their customer.
 The supplier modified their process (or reverted to the old process) and a new sales specification was agreed for the additive that included a tight TAN maximum in line with the samples that had been received by the client many years earlier.
+While most of the OEM-related business was saved, it was at the expense of committing to report sulfated ash and TAN on every certificate of analysis.

 Learning Points